By Catarina Redisch in Aswan, Egypt

 Elephantine Island

-In the Nile, there are several islands.
+In the River Nile, there are several islands.
 There’s Kitchener Island with a botanical garden which is nice and cool.
 Then there’s Elephantine Island, where people still speak an ancient language called Nubian.
 On Elephantine, I saw baby crocodiles, which I loved.

 Philae